-The Radar Hill Hiking Club is starting out in the winter of 2021 as an informal, loose organization – essentially an email list.
-Our goal is to promote the use of trails within a 5-mile radius of the Blue Star Bridge.
-As the pandemic clears up we plan to sponsor regular hikes and help maintain our local trails.
-We hope the club will evolve into something a bit more formal over time.
+The Radar Hill Hiking Club started in early 2021.
+It is an informal, loose organization – essentially an email list.
+Our goal is to promote the use of trails in the greater Saugatuck-Douglas-Laketown area.
+We sponsor monthly hikes and help maintain our local trails.

-Radar Hill is more commonly known as Mount Baldhead, the iconic dune just east of Oval Beach in Saugatuck.
-The name comes from the radar tower that looks like a big white ball on top of old Baldy.
-From 1958 through 1968 the tower was an active part of a Cold War system that monitored the northern border of the United States, on the lookout for encroaching hostile aircraft.
+Radar Hill is better known as Mount Baldhead, the iconic dune just east of Oval Beach in Saugatuck.
+The name comes from the radar tower that looks like a big white ball on top of Old Baldy.
+From 1958 through 1968 the tower was an active part of a Cold War system that monitored the northern border of the United States, on the lookout for encroaching aircraft.

-These days the tower serves only as a landmark.
-On summer days it is easily visible from Lake Michigan and on winter nights Saugatuck Harbor is crowned by the giant star that hangs from the tower’s supports.
+These days the tower serves as a landmark.
+On summer days it is easily visible from Lake Michigan and on winter nights Saugatuck Harbor is crowned by a giant star that hangs from the tower’s supports.

 The area around the radar tower is a hotspot for hiking.
-After climbing the 300 steps to the top of Mount Baldhead hikers have their choice of four trails back down, and three other trails are to be found within half a mile.
+After climbing 300 steps to the top hikers have their choice of four trails back down Mount Baldhead, and three other trails are to be found within half a mile.